mojhehh/proxy/README.md

-thid gonna be fire trust
+this gonna be fire trust